AtlasWuff/Its-Atlas/README.md

 ## About me

-Hey, I'm Tachanks, an aspiring full-stack developer.
-I've worked on various side projects, mostly starting out with front end and soon-to-be backend.
+Hey, I'm Tachanks, an aspiring mechanical engineer, however I code as a hobby.
+I've worked on various side projects, mostly starting out with front end and soon-to-be backend web development.
 I'm currently a student working on these projects in my free time alongside various clubs and organizations I'm with.

 My website is https://tachanks.xyz where you can see my projects along other random stuff I felt like adding.
 My skills have gotten much better than shown on my site I just have not had the time to change it otherwise.